 The track kit is exclusively made to suit the hype.
 Track Kit includes titanium racing exhaust, racing windshield, machined mirror block-off plates, license plate mount removal plug, side-stand removal kit, front and rear paddock stands, paddock bike cover.

-As a testament of Ducati’s highest level of quality and built, the service intervals of each engine is 12,000 km for oil service and 24,000 km for Desmo service are maintained.
+As a testament to Ducati’s highest level of quality and built, the service intervals of each engine is 12,000 km for oil service and 24,000 km for Desmo service are maintained.

 |Bore/ Stroke mm||116/60.8|